Smithw8857/Instagram-Clone/README.md

    - a username column
    - a created_at column

+**This table's goal is to store and display each individual user by an id number, their username as well as the date and time the user's account was created**

-The **id** column is set to auto increment, allowing each new stored user to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.
+The **id** column gives each user a unique id number.
+The column is set to auto increment, allowing each new stored user to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.

-The **username** column is set to be unique, requiring each username to be distinct.
+The **username** column stores each username.
+The column is set to be unique, requiring each username to be distinct.

-The **created_at** column is set to be a timestamp.
+The **created_at** column is to mark a date and time a user is created.
+The column is set to be a timestamp.
 When a new user is entered the timestamp value will default to the current time and date that the user was entered.

 Next, I created the photos table.